jessicahe004/whimsi/README.md

 Implement a RAG pipeline to create consistent visuals when adding more elements i.e humans, animals.

 # closing notes
-i hope this application speaks to families, but most importantly towards your inner child that thought reading was boring because you weren't able to immerse yourself in a book.
+I hope this application speaks to families, but most importantly towards your inner child that thought reading was boring because you weren't able to immerse yourself in a book.